chrisdrifte/howtohitchhike/_book/081-tales-from-the-road-europe.md

 ---
-title: "Tales from the Road: Europe"
+title: "Tales from the road: Europe"
 coverImage: "/assets/book/081-tales-from-the-road-europe.jpg"
 pageNumber: 81
 excerpt: "Uddebo, Sweden to Bologna, Italy via Prague, Czech Republic (3400km).
 Lübeck was warm and full of tourists, so we decided to pay for our dinner by playing music on the street."